Shipstr/guides/style/vue/README.md

 Child component filenames start with a `_`, such as `_FormActions.vue`.
 This convention helps clarify a parent-child relationship between two or more components.

 Mixins also live one level deep in a resourceful directory, for example `src/views/{resourceful name}/formatters.js`.
-Mixin filenames are snake cased.
+Mixin filenames are camelCased.

 Use descriptive words to make it obvious what your partial component is.
 For example, `Fieldset` for a piece of a form, or `FormControl` for a single more complex form control.